Airline employee injured after emergency slide deploys in plane

-SALT LAKE CITY (KTVX) – A Delta crew member was injured by an emergency slide Saturday after the flight made a diverted landing due to mechanical issues.
+SALT LAKE CITY, Utah (KTVX) – A Delta crew member was injured by an emergency slide Saturday after the flight made a diverted landing due to mechanical issues.

 The plane, flying from New York’s JFK International to Los Angeles International, was diverted to Salt Lake City for a mechanical problem, according to a Salt Lake Airport representative.